 Murong Han fled north to the Yuwen clan.

-Yang Yu presented himself at the Zhao army gate to surrender.
+Duan Liao's minister, Yang Yu, presented himself at the Zhao army gate to surrender.
 Shi Hu at first declined to accept his surrender, stating, "You once fled from us just to become a slave.
 Now you have come back in order to be a gentleman?
 How can I know whether this is the will of Heaven, or that you simply plan to escape someday to who knows where?"

 Yang Yu replied, "I once served the late King (Shi Le), but I could not rectify or assist him.
 I then went over to the Duan clan, but I could not save them either.
 Now Your Majesty is on the rise, casting your net over all within the four seas.
 There is no one in either Youzhou or Jizhou who will not follow you, just as I shall.
 So I am not the only one who is ashamed.
 Whether I live or die is entirely up to Your Majesty!"

 Shi Hu was overjoyed, and appointed Yang Yu as Administrator of Beiping.Yang Yu had once briefly served as an official in Youzhou under Shi Le, but he had been convinced by a friend of his to come serve the Duan clan instead.

 6. In summer, the fourth month, on the day Guichou, Jin conferred on Murong Huang the titles Grand General Who Conquers The North, Governor of Youzhou, and Inspector of Pingzhou.

 7. The ruler of Cheng, Li Qi, became prouder and more arrogant with each passing day.
 He put many people to death, and confiscated their wealth and women.
 The great ministers of state were deeply uneasy.